Dylon-Chan/multimodal-telegram/README.md

 ---

 **Note**: This bot is actively under development.
-Some features marked as "in development" require additional infrastructure setup and are not yet fully functional.
+Some features marked as "in development" require additional infrastructure setup and API keys and are not yet fully functional.